Tea Tooala Peato

 Tea Tooala Peato (born ~1940) is a Samoan politician.

 Peato is from Sa'asa'ai in the district of Faʻasaleleaga and has worked as a businessman.
 He was first elected to the Legislative Assembly of Samoa at the 1982 election.
 He was re-elected at the 1985 election but lost his seat in 1988.
 After taking a break from politics he ran again at the 1996 election and was elected for another term as a member of the Samoan National Development Party.
 He lost his seat again at the 2001 election, and subsequently spent several years working in a hardware store.
 He ran unsuccessfully at the 2016 election.

 Peato contested the April 2021 election as a candidate for the Fa'atuatua i le Atua Samoa ua Tasi and was again elected to parliament according to preliminary results.
 On 28 July 2021 he was appointed Associate Minister of Health.
+On 17 January 2025 he was fired as an associate minister by prime minister Fiamē Naomi Mataʻafa after supporting her expulsion from the FAST party.